What is the meaning of the Yellow Dzambhala Mantra?

 His main function is to confer wealth and abundance to sentient beings so that they can have the financial resources required to lead a happy life and practice Dharma.

-His right hand is holding gems shaped fruit and leaf of lotus, while his left hand is holding a mongoose named Nehulay, which spews forth precious jewels from its mouth.
+His right hand is holding gems-shaped fruit and a leaf of lotus, while his left hand is holding a mongoose named Nehulay, which spews forth precious jewels from its mouth.

 ”Om Dzambhala Dzalentraye Svaha.”

 According to karma, wealth and resources are a consequence of the inner wealth of generosity.

 If we face poverty in this life, it is because of our actions committed in previous lives.

 It is also considered that chanting this mantra 108 times, daily, is one of the better ways of being able to become financially independent.

 Furthermore, individuals who practice the mantra constantly with sincere intention shall be free from economic pressures, and their wisdom shall also increase.

 However, practitioners must have a bodhi mind and practice Buddhism correctly to attain Yellow Dzambhala’s blessings.
 In addition to wealth, one can also gain good karma through the chanting of this mantra.